-Shaun Pascoe handled this case and represented the client at the Melbourne Magistrates’ Court.
+We handled this case and represented the client at the Melbourne Magistrates’ Court.

 Through a process of negotiation with the police, the most serious charge of Threat to Kill was downgraded to a charge of Use Telecommunications to Harass.
 This came about because what was alleged to have been said by our client could not, at law (having regard to the relationship of the parties and the circumstances of the incident), amount to a Threat to Kill.
 The allegation of Unlawful Assault involved a separate complainant and did not resolve.
-The facts alleged were that our client, in what might be characterised as a “road rage” incident, had spat upon the complainant.
-It was further alleged that our client was verbally abusive and had behaved aggressively.
-These allegations gave rise to the offence of Unlawful Assault.

 Our client had no prior court history.
 He had indicated an early plea of guilty for most of the offences save for the offence of Unlawful Assault (which went to a contested hearing).
-The most serious indictable offence of Threat to Kill was downgraded and a less serious offence (Use Telecommunications to Harass) was substituted.

 Some favourable facts emerged from the running of the contested hearing for the Unlawful Assault, which would not have been possible had the case proceeded as a plea of guilty.
 Our client had a compelling backstory to tell as to why, in the absence of any prior court history, he became involved in the offences.
 Our client was just 20 years old at the time of the offences.
 The court recognises that modified principles apply when sentencing young offenders.